Machine-assisted quantitizing designs: augmenting humanities and social sciences with artificial intelligence: Results of case studies

-Instead of labeling entire books with a single genre label, on-demand classification like this can instead yield a more informative distribution of genres for each work of fiction under examination.
-Figure \ref{fig_reels} illustrates another related proof of concept of another application of zero-shot text classification.
-In a similar way as the genre classification exercise above, two texts were split into manageable chunks: P.K.
-Dick's "Do Androids Dream Of Electric Sheep?", and the script of "Blade Runner" based on the latter, by H.~Fancher and D.~Peoples (the 1981 version with the happy ending and voice-overs).
-The script is split up by scenes (but merging very short scene descriptions) and the book into equally sized chunks (a larger number, as the book is 3 times longer).
-Each segment is classified using GTP-3.5 with the same prompt as above (with the addition of the thriller class).
-Here things are kept simple and the classifier accuracy is not incorporated in the visualization, assuming it to be good enough for explorative purposes.

-Differences between the book and adaption are revealed: the movie is more of a thriller with sci-fi and detective story elements, while the book delves into various other topics.
-Both have most of the detective elements in the first half, and romantic elements around the middle.
-The one segment labeled as "fantasy" does include the following: \textit{"The donkey and especially the toad, the creatures most important to him, had vanished, had become extinct; only rotting fragments, an eyeless head here, part of a hand there, remained.
-At last a bird which had come there to die told him where he was.
-He had sunk down into the tomb world."}
+Instead of labeling entire books with a single genre, on-demand classification like this can easily yield a more informative distribution of genres within each.
+Figure \ref{fig_reels} illustrates an example application using two texts, P.K.
+Dick's "Do Androids Dream Of Electric Sheep?", and the adapted script of "Blade Runner" by H.~Fancher and D.~Peoples (the 1981 version).
+The script was unitized by scenes (but merging very short ones), and the book as equally sized chunks (note that the book is 3 times longer), and each unit classified using GTP-3.5.
+Differences between the book and movie are revealed, the latter being more of a thriller with sci-fi and detective elements, while the book delves into various other topics.
+Both have detective elements in the first half and romantic ones in the middle.
+The one segment labeled "fantasy" does include the text \textit{"At last a bird which had come there to die told him where he was.
+He had sunk down into the tomb world."} This illustrates the potential of using zero-shot LLMs for scene analytics and quantifying fiction, either for exploratory or statistical modeling purposes, without needing to train specialized classifiers for each variable, while multi-modal LLMs can also add a visual dimension.
+Beyond this simple example, one could also consider running time or align book and adaption \parencite[cf.][]{yi_movie_2023}, expand the coding scheme with mood, action, scenery, etc., and quantify their correlations.

-This exercise is of course only a very rough approximation --- one could also take into account running time, or try to align a book and its adaption \parencite[cf.][]{yi_movie_2023}.
-Still, this exercise illustrates the potential of using zero-shot LLMs to explore qualitative data, without the need of training a specialized classifier for genre, mood, action, etc. Multi-modal models (explored in the last subsection below) can add another dimension of zero-shot scene analytics.